 - Frequently asked questions about how disability insurance works

 A lot of people associate disability insurance with accidents.
-But disability insurance isn’t just for accidents: the vast majority – 90% – of all long-term disabilities are caused by illnesses such as cancer, heart disease, lupus, arthritis, and multiple sclerosis.
-1 Even if you always practice safe and healthy habits, there’s no guaranteed way to protect you from any of these maladies.
+But disability insurance isn’t just for accidents: the vast majority – almost 90% – of all long-term disabilities are caused by illnesses such as cancer, heart disease, lupus, arthritis, and multiple sclerosis.2 Even if you always practice safe and healthy habits, there’s no guaranteed way to protect you from any of these maladies.
 But there is a way to protect your family’s way of life if you lose your ability to earn an income.

 Disability insurance – also called disability income insurance – replaces a portion of your income when you’re too sick or injured to work.
 The benefits you receive can be used for anything you want or need, including:

 - Auto loans

 - Retirement contributions